aaaanis/Ask-My-Database/README.md

 ## Project Background

 This project was specifically developed to address a unique challenge: creating an API capable of receiving app reviews directly from store platforms, transmitted by Zapier.
-The AI-Powered Discord bot not only provides an interface to the database but also acts as an intermediary, processing and storing incoming reviews efficiently and effectively.
+The AI-Powered Discord bot provides an interface to the database but also acts as an intermediary, processing reviews efficiently.

 ## Features